djeada/Statistics-Notes/notes/time_series_analysis/statistical_moments_and_time_series.md

 Statistical moments are used to summarize and describe the key characteristics of random variables.
 When applied to time series data, these moments can change over time, revealing important insights about the dynamics of the process.

-* **Mean (First Moment)**: The mean represents the central tendency of the data, showing where the "center" or average value of the time series lies.
+* Using the *mean* (First Momemnt) as a summary measure provides a clear reference point for the central location of the data, whereas neglecting it can make comparisons across datasets inconsistent; for example, knowing the average daily temperature helps compare climates between two cities.
-* **Standard Deviation (Second Moment)**: The standard deviation measures how spread out or dispersed the data points are around the mean, indicating the degree of variability.
+* Calculating the *standard deviation* (Second Moment) reveals how much individual data points deviate from the mean, while omitting it can hide the true variability of the dataset; for instance, two factories might have the same average production output, but one could have far greater fluctuations in daily output than the other.

 While these two moments are fundamental, time series data often exhibit more complex behaviors, where both the mean and/or variance change over time.
 This makes the analysis of time series more intricate compared to simple datasets.